top of page

 FBCG Rev. Terrell.jpg

-Rev. James E. Terrell served as interim pastor until September 1990.
+Rev. James E. Terrell (a member of First Baptist) served as interim pastor until September 1990.

 FBCG Pastor - Malloy.jpg